 BBE(LOCAL) - BOARD MEMBERS: AUTHORITY

-When a proposal is presented to the Board, the Board may hold a discussion and reach a decision.
+When a proposal is presented to the Board, the Board shall hold a discussion and reach a decision.
 Although there may be dissenting votes, which are a matter of public record, each Board decision shall be an action by the whole Board binding upon each member.

 Individual Authority for Committing the Board

 Board members as individuals shall not exercise authority over the District, its property, or its employees.
 Except for appropriate duties and functions of the Board President, an individual member may act on behalf of the Board only with the express authorization of the Board.
 Without such authorization, no individual member may commit the Board on any issue.
 [See BDAA]

 An individual Board member, acting in his or her official capacity, shall have the right to seek information pertaining to District fiscal affairs, business transactions, governance, and personnel matters, including information that properly may be withheld from members of the public in accordance with the Public Information Chapter of the Government Code.
 [See GBA]

 If a Board member is not acting in his or her official capacity, the Board member has no greater right to District records than a member of the public.

 An individual Board member shall not have access to confidential student records unless the member is acting in his or her official capacity and has a legitimate educational interest in the records in accordance with policy FL.

 A Board member who is denied access to a record under this provision may ask the Board to determine whether the record should be provided or may file a request under the Public Information Act.
 [See GBAA]